light88/resin/README.md

 - a component of a distributed database/search engine
 - a framework for experimenting with scoring models

-ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.
+ResinDB's architecture can be compared to that of LevelDB, SQL Server LocalDB and Lucene in that they all run in-process.
 What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

 ## Usage
 ### CLI